webdriverio/visual-testing/.github/ISSUE_TEMPLATE/--bug-report.md

 ---
 name: "\U0001F41BBug report"
 about: Create a report to help us improve.
 ---

-> **NOTE: Be aware of the fact that this module is only a plugin that provides all functionality from [`webdriver-image-comparison`](https://github.com/wswebcreation/webdriver-image-comparison).
-So please check if this is an issue with this plugin or with `webdriver-image-comparison`.**

 **Environment (please complete the following information):**
  - Node.js version: [e.g. 8.9.1]